Qihoo360/huststore/hustdb/doc/doc/en/advanced/ha/deploy.md

 ### Restrictions ###

-* `nginx.tar.gz` is the compressed package for `hustdb ha`, the source code path is `hustdb/ha/nginx`.

-* `upgrade.sh` is the smooth upgrade script for `hustdb ha`, check [here](upgrade.md) for more details.

-* `sync.tar.gz` is the compressed package for `sync server`, the source code path is: `hustdb/sync`.
+* `huststore.tar.gz` is the compressed package for the source code of `huststore`.

-* `nginx.tar.gz`, `upgrade.sh` and `sync.tar.gz` need to be in the same directory.
+* `huststore.tar.gz` need to be in the same directory.

 * In the above example, `192.168.1.101` represents the online machine in production environment, replace it to your real ip in production environment.

 * Suppose this script runs on `192.168.1.100`, then `192.168.1.100` needs to build SSH trust relationship (login passwordless) with `192.168.1.101`, operation account is `jobs`, replace it with your account in your real production environment.

-Below is a sample script for packaging the above contents:

-    #!/bin/sh
-    cd hustdb/
-    mkdir deploy
-    cd ha/
-    tar -zcf nginx.tar.gz nginx
-    cp upgrade.sh nginx.tar.gz ../deploy/
-    cd ../
-    tar -zcf sync.tar.gz sync
-    cp sync.tar.gz deploy/

 ### Script example for remote deployment of HA ###